stfc/PSyclone/tutorial/practicals/nemo/1_nemo_psyir/README.md

 Unfortunately, the various transformation classes are not yet as well organised.
-Many are now in the 'proper' location of `psyclone.psyir.transformations` but some are still in `psyclone.transformations`.
-If in doubt consult the [Reference Guide](https://psyclone-ref.readthedocs.io/en/latest/_static/html/annotated.html).
+Many are now in the 'proper' location of `psyclone.psyir.transformations`, but some are still in `psyclone.transformations`.
+If in doubt, consult the [Reference Guide](https://psyclone-ref.readthedocs.io/en/latest/_static/html/annotated.html).